WangXuan95/FPGA-NFC/README.md

 );
 ```

-All code is a SystemVerilog behavior-level implementation that supports any FPGA platform.
+All code is a Verilog behavior-level implementation that supports any FPGA platform.
 Except that the altpll block in fpga_top.v is an Altera Cyclone IV-only primitive that generates the 81.36MHz clock to drive the NFC controller.
 If you are not using Altera Cyclone IV, please use other IP cores (such as Xilinx's clock wizard) or primitives instead, just generate an 81.36MHz clock to drive the NFC submodule.